afternoon/microgroove/README.md

 Choose rhythm and melody machines for each track, both are random by default.

 To switch tracks, press `[TRACK]` to go to the Track page and choose a track with `[ENCODER3]`.
 Tracks 2-8 are disabled by default.
 Choose a MIDI channel to enable them.

 Parts allow you to set up multiple tracks to play together in structures like call-and-response or ABAC.
-Try setting Track 1 to `Call` and Track 2 to `Response`, with all other parameters the same.
+Try setting Track 1 to `CALL` and Track 2 to `RESP`, with all other parameters the same.

 ## Firmware

 The Microgroove firmware is written in Rust using the [RTIC](https://rtic.rs) real-time framework.
-It's separated into two crates. `microgroove_sequencer` implements the core data model and logic. `microgroove_app` implements an RTIC application which interfaces with hardware and responds to events like button presses, encoder turns and MIDI clock messages.
 RTIC is truly wonderful.
 It lets us write clean Rust code which multitasks with timing accurate to a few microseconds.

+The app loosely follows the MVC architecture.
+The `microgroove_sequencer` library crate implements the model.
+In the `microgroove_app` binary crate, the `display` module implements the view, while the`app` module implements the controller.

-Microgroove is inspired by Elektron's machines, which make it fast to create and manipulate musical ideas.
-The UI borrows the pages + encoders paradigm.
+Conceptually Microgroove is inspired by Elektron's machines, which make it fast to create and manipulate musical ideas (the UI borrows Elektron's pages + encoders paradigm), and from modular, which allows different task-specific components to be composed into a system.
+Different `Machine`s can be combined to change how the sequence is generated.

 The Machine concept is somewhat inspired by modular, where different modules can generate the rhythm or the melody, or process it.

-Architecture is MVC-like.
-Buttons change input mode.
-Input mode is used to determine what to display.
-Encoder turns are mapped to parameters depending on input mode
+The code is split across two crates to allow the model and logic code to be platform-independent, and therefore testable.

-Data model:
+### Data model

+A set of `struct`s in the `microgroove_sequencer` crate implement the data model.

+- The top-level object is an instance of `Sequencer`.
+- A `Sequencer` has many `Track`s, which has a length, time division, MIDI channel, etc, and a `Sequence`.
+- `Sequence` is a wrapper around `Vec` storing `Step`s, providing a grammar of methods for manipulating sequences in useful ways, e.g. setting the note numbers for steps from a `Vec` of `Note`s
+- `Step` has a `Note`, velocity, length and delay.
+- `Note` is an `enum` of all MIDI note numbers.

+Sequence generation is implemented by the `SequenceGenerator` struct.
+This is exposed to the RTIC application separately from the data model, to allow the app to control how and when concrete sequences are generated.
+A `SequenceGenerator` object has two `Machine`s.
+One to generate the rhythm and a second to generate a melody. `Machine`s have an `apply` method which takes a `Sequence` and transforms it.
+The process of generating a sequence is implemented as a pipeline in `SequenceGenerator::generate`.
+A default `Sequence` is created and transformed by several `Machine`s in order.
+The `Sequence` is then passed to a quantizer and to the "part" logic, which removes steps from parts of the sequence.

 ### Building the firmware